News

 Connecticut law requires health insurance to cover medically necessary expenses in the diagnosis and treatment of infertility, including IVF.
 However, this was amended in 2005 to give an exemption to coverage that is contrary to the religious beliefs of an employer or individual.

-Infertility Definition: The condition of an otherwise healthy married individual who is unable to conceive or produce conception during a one year period.
-This was amended in 2007 to increase the age of coverage from 40 to 42 and redefines infertility to mean a woman who is unable to sustain pregnancy during a one year period.
+Infertility Definition: The condition of an otherwise healthy married individual who is unable to conceive or produce conception during a one-year period.
+This was amended in 2007 to increase the age of coverage from 40 to 42 and redefine infertility to mean a woman who is unable to sustain pregnancy during a one-year period.

 Rhode Island requires health insurance to cover medically necessary expenses for the diagnosis and treatment of infertility.
 Additionally, co-payments for infertility services cannot exceed 20%.